Overview

 The extraction will not be shown due to the graphic nature.

-The patient presents to IVY DENTAL with intense pain and swelling on her upper right cheek.
-She could not get emergency treatment at any other dental office and the nearest appointment was two weeks away.
-Traditional x-rays and a CT scan reveals a MASSIVE infection on a previously root canal treated second molar that extends into her sinus.
-Extraction of the second molar is needed - Implants are NOT indicated for this patient due to the presence of a large infection.
-As a result, Dr. Vu opted for a 3 unit porcelain bridge for the patient.
+This patient presents to IVY DENTAL with intense pain and swelling on her upper right cheek.
+She could not get emergency treatment at any dental office and the nearest appointment was two weeks away.
+2D and 3D (CT scan) x-rays reveal a MASSIVE infection that extends into her sinus on a previously root canal treated first molar.
+Extraction of the first molar is needed - Implants are NOT indicated for this patient due to the presence of a large infection.
+As a result, Dr. Vu opted for a 3-unit porcelain bridge for the patient.
 Pictured is a three week followup of the extraction.

 The patient was kept on temporaries for six weeks to allow for full healing of her bone/ gums before taking the impression for her final bridge.

-Pictured is the final delivery of the patient’s 3 unit bridge.
+Pictured is the final delivery of the patient’s 3-unit bridge.
 Please note the great healing of the patient’s gums and wonderful fit of the bridge.
-The patient’s swelling went away and the patient is able to chew on her right side again.
+The patient’s swelling went away, and the patient is able to chew on her right side again.

 Case 4